Daferia/walk-haven-scroll/README.md

 ### Structure

 I have decided to use CSS Grid and Flex for creating a resposive layout over Bootstrap.
-I preferred CSS Grid for main drif layout and flexbox due to the flexibilty (no pun intended) in styling a "grid in a grid" layout for the webiste and to overly worry about the Specifity issue created by importing the bootstrap library.
+I preferred CSS Grid for main drif layout and flexbox due to the flexibilty (no pun intended) in styling a "grid within a grid" layout for the webiste and to overly worry about the Specifity issue created by importing the bootstrap library.

 \
 &nbsp;